corona-warn-app/cwa-testresult-server/docs/architecture-overview.md

 The Test Result Server provides test results of SARS-CoV-2 tests in a pseudonymized form to only the verification server as it requests such information.

 ![Overview Architecture](cwa-testresult-server.png)
-Figure 1: Components Testresult Server
+Figure 1: Components Test Result Server

+- Lab Server Gateway: System which aggregates the test results from different labs
-- The Corona-Warn-App is a system which requests test result status and obtains proofs.
+- Lab: is the medical facility which executes the test for SARS-CoV-2 and produces the test result
-- The Corona-Warn-App Server is a system which needs to verify proof.
-- The Portal Server is a system which creates and obtains proof and therefore acts as source for proof.
-- The Lab Server/Laboratory Information System (LIS) is a system which acts as trusted source for proof.

-Proof is represented by a Transaction Authorization Number (TAN), which is not bound to a specific transaction.
+- Verification Server: The instance which creates proof certificates (TAN) for positive tested users to allow them to upload their diagnostic keys

 ##	Core Entities